hugorodgerbrown/Conversations/readme.md

 ### Recipient replies to message (via email)

 On receipt of the message notification, one or more recipients may decide to reply to the email itself (rather than going to the website to view the conversation).
-They hit reply, and send their message back to 123456@conversations.com.
+They hit reply, and send their message back to the reply-to address (e.g. 123456@conversations.com).
 The service will then parse out the ID (123456), add the message (stripping out the original) to the conversation, and notify all other recipients of the update (everyone except the sender).
 The email handler should call the web handler internally - it is the same functionality, delivered over a different protocol.

 *Actions*